actres5/marinette/README.md

 # Marinette

-Cute, simple and open source shell
+> Cute, simple and open source shell

-Screenshots TODO

 Important note: this is **NOT A REAL HACKING TOOLKIT**!
 This has been made, works and will work only in the game called Grey Hack!

-This repository is the only place where you can get Marinette without any risks.
-DON'T trust in-game websites!!!